Mvtthew/mcpp/server/README.md

 	Authorization: Bearer eyJhbGciOiJ,
 	Content-Type: application/json
 }
-Body (example1): (you can update all or only required fields at once) {
+Body (example1): (you can create product with all or only required fields) {
 	"name": "Wolf",
 	"category": "Lipsticks",